Bristol Street Motors Trophy 2023/24: Free match highlights, fixtures and schedule for knockout stages of tournament

-AFC Wimbledon, Bradford City, Brighton U21 and Wycombe take the first four Bristol Street Motors Trophy quarter-final places; Three more last-16 ties take place on Wednesday night: Blackpool vs Burton, Accrington vs Bolton, Peterborough vs Crawley
+AFC Wimbledon, Bradford City, Brighton U21 and Wycombe took the first four Bristol Street Motors Trophy quarter-final places; Holders Bolton beat Accrington to reach last-eight, with Blackpool joining them after a 2-1 win over Burton

 In the midst of the Bristol Street Motors Trophy last-16, we take a look at the 2023/24 competition so far.